geogardenclub/geogardenclub.github.io/docs/home/related-work.md

 ## Citizen Science technologies

-There are several tools available to support citizen science as it relates to climate change:
+Finally, we found a few tools that support citizen science as it relates to climate change:

 |    | Name/URL | Users | Cost |
 | -- | -------  | ----- | ---- |